-- a. consider, in 1996, further priority areas for alignment with international standards; and - b. conduct a comprehensive review of progress on alignment with international standards in 2000 and in 2005 a. identify, in 1996, additional priority areas for the development of mutual recognition arrangements in regulated sectors;
+- a. consider, in 1996, further priority areas for alignment with international standards; and - b. conduct a comprehensive review of progress on alignment with international standards in 2000 and in 2005.

 MUTUAL RECOGNITION OF CONFORMITY ASSESSMENT

 APEC economies will, in cooperation with relevant specialist regional bodies such as the Asia Pacific Laboratory Accreditation Co-operation (APLAC), the Asia Pacific Legal Metrology Forum (APLMF), the Asia Pacific Metrology Program (APMP), the Pacific Accreditation Co-operation (PAC) and the Pacific Area Standards Congress (PASC):